-J. Michael Millis
+J. Michael Millis, MD

 J. Michael Millis, MD, is an internationally recognized surgeon in pediatric and adult liver transplantation and non-transplant liver and biliary tract surgery.
 He is Professor of Surgery and Vice Chair of Global Surgery at University of Chicago, and director of Clinical Leadership Development Fellowship and Hepatobiliary Surgery at the University of Chicago Medical Center.